MicrosoftDocs/OfficeDocs-SkypeForBusiness-pr.it-IT/Skype/SfbOnline/what-is-phone-system-in-office-365/getting-phones-for-skype-for-business-online/getting-phones-for-skype-for-business-online.md

 Per ulteriori informazioni sul AudioCodes telefoni, vedere [Skype per i telefoni IP Business](https://www.audiocodes.com/solutions-products/products/products-for-microsoft-365/ip-phones-room-solutions).

 > [!NOTE]
-> Lync Phone Edition è supportato con Skype Business online, ma non con Microsoft Teams.
-Supporto "Mainstream" per la piattaforma LPE con il supporto esteso fino a quando non aprile/11/2023 affinché siano allineati ai ciclo di vita del supporto del prodotto di Lync Server 2013 è stata terminata dal aprile/10/2014.
-Per ulteriori informazioni sul ciclo di vita LPE, vedere [Ciclo di vita del prodotto Microsoft](https://support.microsoft.com/en-us/lifecycle/search?qid=&amp;alpha=Lync%20Phone%20Edition&amp;Filter=FilterNO) .
-Modelli LPE CAP non sono supportati con Skype Business online.
+> Lync Phone Edition is supported with Skype for Business Online, but not with Microsoft Teams.
+Mainstream support for the LPE platform ended by April/10/2014, with extended support until April/11/2023 to align with the product support lifecycle of Lync Server 2013.
+See [Microsoft Product Lifecycle](https://support.microsoft.com/en-us/lifecycle/search?qid=&amp;alpha=Lync%20Phone%20Edition&amp;Filter=FilterNO) for details on the LPE lifecycle.
+LPE CAP models aren't supported with Skype for Business Online.
 >
-> Nei prossimi mesi, Office 365 non supporterà nessuna versione di TLS precedente alla 1.2.
-Poiché il sistema operativo sottostante di LPE non supporta TLS 1.2, LPE non sarà più supportato per la connessione a Office 365.
-Per ulteriori informazioni, consulta [Preparazione per l'utilizzo obbligatorio di TLS 1.2 in Office 365](https://support.microsoft.com/en-gb/help/4057306/preparing-for-tls-1-2-in-office-365).
+> Later this year, Office 365 will not support any version of TLS older than 1.2.
+Since the underlying operating system of LPE does not support TLS 1.2, LPE will not be supported to connect to Office 365 anymore.
+See [Preparing for the mandatory use of TLS 1.2 in Office 365](https://support.microsoft.com/en-gb/help/4057306/preparing-for-tls-1-2-in-office-365) for more information.

 ## <a name="supported-firmware"></a>Firmware supportate